Innovation that protects sperm from stress at collection that could reduce conception

 1Source: The World Health Organization and National Survey of Family Growth, Centers for Disease Control and Prevention [CDC] 2006-2010)

-We’ve have revolutionized male semen collection process by creating a collection container designed to reduce the stress on the sperm during collection and protect it until it is processed for use in treatments.
-Our goal is to allow the man to produce the best sample possible for an attempted pregnancy.
+We have revolutionized the male semen collection process by creating a collection container designed to reduce the stress on the sperm during collection and protect it until it is processed for use in treatments.
+Our goal is to allow the male to produce the best sample possible for an attempted pregnancy.